claire-west/svstudio-manual/docs/note-properties/editing-phonemes.md

 ![Editing a Note's Phonemes](../img/note-properties/phoneme-editing-2-b.png)

-After manually modifying the phoneme sequence the text above the note will be green instead of white.
+After manually modifying the phoneme sequence, the text above the note will be green instead of white.
 When a note's phonemes have been entered manually in this way, the lyric inside the note will have no effect on the synthesized output.

 ![A Note With Modified Phonemes](../img/note-properties/phoneme-edited-b.png)